fasterdash/fasterdash/README.md

 ### Functions that we have decided not to include in this repo

-If you look at commit `4ccfd38f5df26b0a20c03e7e40ed127c5efcbb24` you can see these additional functions implemented:
+If you look at commit `4ccfd38f5df26b0a20c03e7e40ed127c5efcbb24` you can see these additional functions used to be implemented:

 ```text
 chunk